 Ah, but which British pressings?
-That’s the question, one which we have devoted most of our waking hours to answering.
-It took us a long time to get here, but we now have the copy — this very one — that sounds the way we always wanted Imperial Bedroom to sound.
-There will most likely not be another of this caliber on the site for a long, long time.
+That’s always the question, one which we have devoted many of our waking hours to answering.
+It took us a long time to get here, but we now have the copy that sounds the way we always wanted Imperial Bedroom to sound.

 With a sampling of some of our favorite lyrics.

 the old conceits